-New South Wales is home to some truly world-class rainforest walks; from the tropical North to the misty canyons of the Blue Mountains, you’ll be in constant awe of these natural wonders.
-Some are even near Sydney.
+NSW is home to some truly world-class rainforest walks; from the tropical north to the misty canyons of the Blue Mountains, you’ll be in constant awe of these natural wonders.
+We’ve gathered all the best rainforest walks in NSW in one spot – some are even near Sydney.
 Enjoy!

 1. Crystal Shower Falls

 Distance: 3.5km return

 The Crystal Showers Falls Walk is an enchanted day-hike through the lush rainforest of Dorrigo National Park.
 Water from the whispy falls has turned the surrounding forest a stunning oversaturated green.

 Best bit: You can walk behind the falls!
 Feast on that new perspective, then close your eyes and listen to the bird calls mingling with the crashing water.
 Welcome to your happy place.